Yugoslavia at the Olympics

 Two of the successor nations (Croatia and Slovenia) began to compete as independent teams at the Olympics starting at the 1992 Winter Games and Bosnia and Herzegovina at the 1992 Summer Games and as of the 2008 Summer Olympics, all six successor nations, former socialist republics, have participated independently.
-Kosovo, a former autonomous province, made its Olympic debut as an independent national team at the 2016 Summer Olympics.
+Kosovo, a former autonomous province, made its Olympic debut as an independent nation at the 2016 Summer Olympics.